Saatvik-n/quiz-point/client/README.md

 Create a user context for the whole program, and change the navbar based on that

 1. Allow user to register, login, create, save quizzes - basically test the API
-2. After these are done, make suitable error messages, UI improvements, etc.
+2. After these are done, make suitable error messages, UI improvements (like spinners, disabling input), etc.
 3. Make the website responsive

 ### Immediate todos

-* Make a logout API endpoint
-* Use the `validate` method on every initial `useEffect` for each container.
-The `validate` should validate the JWT, and decrypt it, and return the `userid, username, name`
-everytime
-* Create quiz, and save it for user
-* Load user's quizzes
+* Change position of buttons in modal
 * Take quiz, delete quiz works when selecting a quiz

 ### Later

 * Make page responsive
+* Don't allow user to go to protected routes

+Document everything

 ### Optimizations

-Document everything
+You can deploy it after finishing till here

+Implment all these later, after all the app's functionalities are finished

 * Try to clean up use of duplicate functions, like `changeOptionText`
 * See effects of `React.memo` on components